rhishi/hello-world/README.md

-# hello-world
+# Hello World

-Hello World in GitHub
+Hello World in GitHub is found at https://guides.github.com/activities/hello-world/.